ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 To ensure the version, the used roboflow file roboflow.zip is attached

-Unzip the file with the test images test6Training.zip, taking into account when unzipping you can create a folder test6Training inside the test6Training folder,there should be only one test6Training folder, otherwise you will not find the test images
+Unzip the files with the test images: Test.zip and test6Training.zip, taking into account when unzipping you can create a folder inside another folder,there should be only one  folder, otherwise programs will not find the test images

 Model Train: